LATEST NEWS![]()

 Blues Piano / Guitar / Vocals

-Ann Rabson has been playing and singing the blues professionally since 1962.
-She performs solo and with various bands, including ad hoc ensembles known as The Annimators.
+Ann Rabson began playing and singing the blues in 1962.
+She performed solo and with various bands, including ad hoc ensembles known as The Annimators.
 For 25 years she was a member of SaffireThe Uppity Blues Women.

-This year Ann received her ninth nomination for a Blues Music Award (formerly W.C.
+Ann was nominated nine times for a Blues Music Award (formerly W.C.
 Handy Award) as Traditional Blues Female Artist of the Year.
-In 2008 she was nominated for Pinetop Perkins Piano Player of the Year; her first solo album, Music Makin' Mama, was nominated for Album of the Year in both the Traditional Blues and Acoustic Blues categories; and her composition Elevator Man was nominated for Song of the Year.
+In 2008 she was nominated for Pinetop Perkins Piano Player of the Year; her first solo album, Music Makin' Mama, was nominated for Album of the Year in both the Traditional Blues and Acoustic Blues categories; her composition Elevator Man was nominated for Song of the Year; and her last album, Not Alone, with Bob Margolin, won the 2013 Blues Music Award for Acoustic Album of the Year.

 return to menu